destinygg/destinypositions/docs/politics.md

 ## Violence

 In general, I am against violence.
-However, I think it is morally defensible to engage in physical self-defense in response to some forms of political violence (e.g. wrongful deportation, oppressive police injustice, etc...).
+However, I believe it is morally defensible to engage in physical self-defense in response to some forms of political violence (e.g. wrongful deportation, oppressive police injustice, etc...).

 ## Protesting & Rioting

 I am in favor of all forms of peaceful protest.
-I am also in favor of some forms of rioting (property damage) when it is done against **public property** absent causing injury/death.
-Protesting is a legitimate form of political activism and has a long history of being a "very-American" thing to do (e.g. the original [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party)).
-I also believe that rioting can be a way to legitimately air grievances against an unresponsive state, when the rioting is focused on public institutions and not private property (e.g. private businesses).
+I am also in favor of some forms of rioting (property damage) when it is done against **public property** absent causing injury or death.
+Rioting is a legitimate form of political activism and has a long history of being a very "American" thing to do (e.g. the original [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party)).
+I also believe that rioting can be a way to air legitimate grievances against an unresponsive state, so long as the rioting is focused on public institutions and not private property (e.g. private businesses).

 ## Kyle Rittenhouse ("mowing down protestors")